|An aspiration for London|

 |Real life in Assen|

 The Assen junction solves problems which the London junction will suffer from - notably the ability of drivers to intimidate cyclists and to turn across their paths.
 The design in London requires drivers to turn left immediately after the traffic lights, crossing the route of cyclists, in order to reach some destinations.
-Cyclists are encouraged to take up position in a wide bike box depending on which direction they wish to cycle in.
+Cyclists in London are also encouraged to take up position at the right in a wide bike box depending in order to turn across the motor vehicles to make a right turn.

 The Assen junction is not part of a roundabout.
-Roundabouts in Assen have been described thoroughly before: Not one of them has bike lanes on road.
-Not one of them includes bike boxes.
+At no roundabout in Assen are cyclists expected to mix with No Assen roundabouts have lanes on road.
+Not one of them include a bike box.
 Not one of them puts cyclists in a position such as is proposed in London.

 I don't much like advanced stop lines (aka "bike boxes").
 Cyclists filtering through traffic to reach a bike box can find themselves an unpleasant situation on the wrong side of turning vehicles when the lights change.
 They can be subject to intimidation by drivers behind them, and upon reaching the bike box a cyclist can find that it is already full of cars or motorbikes.
 On a small road with few motor vehicles, they can just about work.
 On a multi-lane road like this, there are far too many points of conflict where cyclists and drivers will have to cross each others' paths and they should not be considered.
-It's a world away from sustainable safety:
+It's a world away from sustainable safety principles which remove conflict and makes roads self explanatory in order to reduce the chance of collision.

 |Bow redesign includes plenty of scope for conflict between cyclists and drivers "sharing" a giant roundabout together.
 Not only the routes but also the speeds are different, leading to many points of conflict.|

-Lessons still need to be learned even from what will soon be removed in the Netherlands, so I've documented some details of the junction in Assen below, showing why this junction works:
+Lessons still need to be learned even from what will soon be removed in the Netherlands, so I've documented some details of the junction in Assen below, showing why this junction, despite its age, actually works quite well:

 |Cyclists stop 13 m ahead of drivers.
 Click photo for larger size|